Application of blockchain for secure data transmission in distributed state estimation: System model

-BC is a peer-to-peer network of nodes that function individually without any central authority.
-Each node of the network can function individually, i.e. update ledger (creating and adding a block to the BC) and broadcast it to the other networks using the gossip protocol\cite{li2013robust}.
-The nodes verify the broadcasted block’s validity in the network, and the nodes agree to accept or reject the proposed block, thus reaching a consensus.
+BC is a peer-to-peer network of nodes that functions individually without any central authority.
+Each node of the network can function individually, i.e. update ledger (creating and adding a block to the BC) and broadcast new block to the other nodes of the network using the gossip protocol\cite{li2013robust}.
+The nodes verify the broadcasted block’s validity , and have to either accept or reject the proposed block, thus reaching a consensus.
 In distributed ledger technology, there exists a fundamental problem of reaching consensus.
-Majority of the BC projects either of the three most common consensus algorithms, i.e. Proof-of-work (PoW), Proof-of-stake (PoS), and Byzantine fault-tolerant.
-Like Bitcoin, Ethereum uses a PoW consensus algorithm.
+Majority of the BC projects use any of the three most common consensus algorithms, i.e. proof of work (PoW), proof of stake (PoS), and Byzantine fault tolerant.
+Similar to Bitcoin, Ethereum uses a PoW consensus algorithm.
 In December 2020, Ethereum 2.0 was launched, which uses PoS consensus.
-In PoW BCs, block creators called miners are rewarded with mining rewards and transaction fees included in the block.
+In PoW BCs, block creators (which are called miners) are rewarded with mining rewards along with transaction fees included in the block.
 This mining reward is the incentives for using computation power and electricity in finding the correct nonce within the target range.

-The PoW consensus algorithm is used in generating blocks and proposed to the other nodes of the network to add to the BC.
-Block proposing nodes has to perform computation by running a hash of block’s content and incrementing a nonce until it produces a value less than the target.
-Generating a hash on an arbitrary size input is a one-way function that produces a fixed output length.
-The hash function used is cryptographically secure and with brute force there exists a potential solution with complexity of $O(2n)$ for $H(m) = H(m’)$, where $H$ is a SHA function on an input $m$ and $m’$ and $m \neq m’$.
-This means that for a fixed output length on $n$, for example, $n = 256$ in the case of SHA256, the probability of success is $2k-n$, where $k$ is a number of queries.
+Miners have to perform computation by running a hash of block’s content and incrementing a nonce until it produces a value less than the target.
+Nounce is an integer that starts from 1 and increments until it produces a hash of block's content less than specific target value \cite{Nakamoto2008}.
+Generating a hash on an arbitrary size input is a one-way function that produces a fixed output length\cite{Haber1991}, i.e., given input, we can generate an output of fixed-length, but not vice versa.
+The hash function used is cryptographically secure and with brute force there exists a potential solution with complexity of $O(2^n)$ for $H(m) = H(m’)$, where $H$ is a SHA function\cite{SHA1} on an input $m$ and $m’$ and $m \neq m’$.
+This means that for a fixed output length on $n$, for example, $n = 256$ in the case of SHA256, the probability of success is $k/2^{n}$, where $k$ is a number of queries \cite{SHA256}.